 Procurement - A number of services have highlighted issues with the level of service being provided by Procurement, which has led to some issues with the process of awarding contracts.
 The AD Finance (s151) who is responsible for this service has been addressing issues with Breckland District Council, who oversee the service through the Procurement Consortium.
-An update on progress will be sought in the first quarter review of the assurance statements.
+An update on progress will be sought in the first guarter review of the assurance statements.

-Documentation of major systems - Some service areas highlighted that with a move to new systems, not all work has yet been completed on ensuring teams have written procedural notes which reflect the new ways of working on the new systems.
-Though this is not a major issue, areas which have identified this have provided information on how they plan to become fully compliant, and an update will be provided in the mid-year review of the Assurance Statements.
+Documentation of major systems - Some managers highlighted that with a move to new systems, not all work has yet been completed on ensuring teams have written procedural notes which reflect the new ways of working on the new systems.
+Though this is not a major issue, areas which have identified this have provided information on how they plan to become fully compliant.